Deemolotus/gscVisualizer/README.md

 `gscVisualizer` is an R package to comparing the similarity between multiple RNA or DNA sequences.
 This tool can use to compare the difference between wild type gene (as an reference) and mutated type of genes.
+This package can also be used for computing difference among multiple dot-bracket form RNA sequences.
 A plot can also be generated to make data easier to look at.

 ## Installation